MiddletonCommunityVoice/services-list/content/mental-health/rochdale-and-district-Mind.md

 - Rochdale
 contact:
   addresses:
+  - Wellbeing Centres and cafes in Rochdale and Middleton
   - In ROCHDALE The Mind Wellbeing Centre, 3 to 11 Drake Street,  Rochdale  OL16 1RE
   - In MIDDLETON The Wellbeing Centre and Cafe,  16a to 18 Wood Street, Middleton
   - In ROCHDALE at Nye Bevan House, Maclure Rd.
 Rochdale